Aditya21196/VS-Data-Science-and-Machine-Learning/README.md

 Main focus would be to get a native feel of Python and become comfortable with the syntax.
 Some small nuances and code writing style will also be discussed.

+## DS lesson 2: Python continued and Introduction to numpy
+In this lesson, we covered some advanced python concepts like classes, generators and inbuilt modules.
+We didn't cover list comprehension, it shall be covered in later lessons.

+Also covered: Basics of computation using numpy

 ## Workshop 1 for DS: IMS Notices Automatic Notification System
 In this workshop, we will first collect email ids of all students interested in a google sheet.
 We will create a python script that scrapes notices from IMS notice board and if there is a unique entry (new notice not seen before), then a notification along with contents of notice is sent to all the email ids.
 Then we will deploy this application on a AWS backend (it can be any VPS service).
 We will run a cron job (scheduled task) that runs this script every day.